-Upon that sport resumption, the BMBA Templar Warriors will be introducing a new and exciting way to run their basketball programs.
+I that regards the BMBA Templar Warriors are on the front foot and ready to introduce a new and exciting way to run their basketball programs, training and teams in competitions.

 If you have been around the basketball scene for long enough, you would know it’s drawbacks include club politics, inadequate coaching and training, cliques and friendship groups taking preference over legitimate team selection and reward for effort for players working on and improving their games and sadly a total lack of missed opportunity to develop players to their fullest potential.